Big-Totoro/Assignment/README.md

 ## Build and run

-Please use `Assignment$ mvn clean install` command to build all modules and then go to 'math-parser-service' folder and run the command `./mvnw spring-boot:run`
+Please use `Assignment$ mvn clean install` command to build all modules and then go to 'math-parser-service' folder to run the command `./mvnw spring-boot:run`

 ## Pivotal Cloud Service